-The killer feature that everything else in Crackdown 3 is hooked on is destruction, although this wasn't present at the E3 2017 showing, which focussed more on the game's offline single-player mode.
+The killer feature that everything else in Crackdown 3 is hooked on is destruction, although this wasn't present at the E3 2017 showing, which focused more on the game's offline single-player mode.

 While online, everything in Crackdown 3’s city can be destroyed, using a cloud-based physics calculations system.
 Fire enough rockets into a building and it will topple and fall, crushing any buildings, vehicles, and hapless players in its path.

-Ahead of its scheduled release later this year we’ve gathered all the news, rumors and info about the game into one place.
+Despite these issues, ahead of its scheduled release later this year, we’ve gathered all the news, rumors and info about the game into one place.
 Gear up agent, this is everything you need to know about Microsoft’s next big exclusive.